git town up

 git town up [(-d | --display-types) <type>] [-h | --help] [-m | --merge] [(-o | --order) <asc|desc>] [-v | --verbose]

-The up command moves one position up in the current stack by switching to a child of the current branch.
+The up command moves one position up in the current stack by switching to the parent of the current branch.
 After successfully switching branches, it displays the branch hierarchy to show your new position in the stack.

 Examples